Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 ## General

 Like many other software projects, we used the scrum technique for coffe-in-the-cloud.
 That means we organised the project with Jira, which is an issue tracking software developed by Altassian.
-Our main communication tool for the team itself was Slack and Facebook messanger.
+Our main communication tool for the team itself was Slack and Facebook messenger.
 We used Slack as it provides the possibility to integrate git notifications and many more.
 We had weekly standup meetings and biweekly sprints.

 ## Functional Requirements - Userstories
 All the user stories where assessed and discussed beforehand.
 The effort and the core features were determined.
-In the following the userstories are explained in detail according to their sprints.
+Below the userstories are explained in detail according to their sprints.

 ### Sprint 1

 **Add Account**

 The admin can add an account to the system including first name, last name, email and a picture.
-The password will be created automatically and will be sent to the usa via an email.
-Additionally he can activate his account thourgh this email.
+The password will be created automatically and will be sent to the user via an email.
+Additionally he can activate his account through this email.

 **Edit Account**

 When the user is logged in, he is able to do some changes.
-This includes the email adresse, the password and the profile picture.
+This includes the email address, the password and the profile picture.

 **Remove Account**